 - Fury – introduction of the compilation tool and dependency manager for Scala

 - Functional Africa – a project supporting functional programmers in Africa

 - Scala One Training – Advanced Type Mechanics course – for advanced programmers

 - ScalaZone – accessible Scala 3 programming course

 Propensive has been in the Scala community for over ten years.
 The company has set itself the goal of developing small libraries that provide functions that facilitate the work of programmers.
 As a result, all libraries have been designed to use the possibilities included in Scala 3.
 Propensive has been organising free developer workshops all over Europe since 2019.

 One of Scala World’s sponsors is Scalac – a software house.
 Scalac is a company that helps companies build IT-related projects.
-It offers workshops, training and organises events themselves.
+It offers workshops, and training and organizes events themselves.
 In addition, they cover topics related to Scala, Java, Data, and many more.

 What can you expect from Scala World?